emijrp/wlm-stats/README.md

 wlm-stats
 =========

-Statistics and graphs about the Wiki Loves Monuments photograph contest
+Statistics and graphs about the Wiki Loves Monuments photograph contest.
+Metadata files available, download and create your own statistics!